 Ruislip Lido Canal Feeder In 2013

-I do not own copyright to it nor this images.
+I do not own copyright to it nor the images.

 One of two major GJCCo feeders in the London area, this was one of the longest ever built.
 It traversed the countryside between Ruislip and Hayes

 The Grand Junction Canal Company built its reservoir at Park Hearn, near Ruislip in 1811.
 The engineer was John Rennie.
 The waters from the reservoir were taken by a lengthy feeder southwards to the Grand Junction canal at Hayes Gate Farm, near Southall.
 It was around eight miles long and completed by 1816.
 The location where the feeder met the canal was about 200 yards north of the current Uxbridge Road crossing in Southall at the present day Tollgate Drive.